confirm()

 Programmatic dismiss

 Close any open confirm dialog from code.
+This triggers the onCancel callback with reason "dismiss" and calls onDismiss.
 This is useful when you need to dismiss the dialog in response to external events, such as a route change, a WebSocket message, an inactivity timeout, or any situation where the dialog is no longer relevant and should be removed without waiting for user interaction.

 | Property | Description | Default |